 Everyone from the elite-level powerlifter to the general trainee will find enjoyment in using the bar for various reasons, but a major one is the focus that was placed on the knurling.
 Rather than being extremely sharp or too passive, Rep chose a deep-cut knurl depth with a finer pattern that provides a lot of grip due to the surface area on the hand that is contacting the tips of the knurling.
 This means it will stick to your back during squats, even at crazy loads, but won’t leave your hands feeling like they went through a meat-grinder.

 All of this said, due to the price tag, there are other bars we’d recommend before this one if you’re on a budget.
-Check out our Powerlifting Barbell Guide here to see all of our recommendations.
+Check out the best powerlifting barbell guide to see all of our recommendations.

 There are a lot of barbells available for purchase today.
 Just scanning the ones we have uploaded on our barbell product browser you find close to 300 different variations which is insane.
 The hard part comes in recommending a bar on our side and picking one on your side.
 The reality of the situation is, most bars today are good enough for just about everyone.
 So, why then make a new bar.
 Why did Rep go to the trouble of creating a brand new barbell despite the others they make?

 Well, one reason is for profit.
 The other reason is that there’s no other power bar on the market like this one.
 None.

 By far, the stand out feature and the most marketed feature (although there are other characteristics of the bar that shouldn’t be looked over) is the bar’s finish, or more specifically, it’s lack thereof.